 During the last month of each quarter, the Board of Directors selects the final slate for the next quarter from the list of nominations submitted on our website.
-The slate is then given a final review by Foundation members on our Charity Research Teams.
+The slate is then given a final review by Foundation members in our closed Facebook group.
 In addition to the criteria above, formal and informal member input is among the most important considerations in this process.

 Q: What if I don't like one of the beneficiaries you select?